 ANTIHEROINE. was founded by sick and disabled • mentally ill • trans • nonbinary • queer • diasporic • 上海 shanghainese chinese immigrant • activist, writer, artist, &c. 海水仙 hai shuixian (pronouns: they/them/theirs) in January 2017.

 Our current logo was designed by amelie, a blind queer agender Vietnamese-USian artist and designer.

 Note: ANTIHEROINE.co was originally founded as a magazine centred around BIPOC, but not specifically trans and queer BIPOC in its first year.
-The two earliest posts may have been written by, or written about, cis and/or het BIPOC.
+One or two of the earliest posts may have been written by, or written about, cis and/or het BIPOC.
 We also very occasionally publish posts by cishet BIPOC if we think they are important to share.